Coming soon

 Bach, Reich, Gordon

-The exhibition of Andy Warhol's "Ten Portraits of Jews of the Twentieth Century" provided a fitting backdrop for a special concert.
-The young cellist Valerie Fritz (right) played Johann Sebastian Bach, Steve Reich and Michael Gordon, and author Friederike Gösweiner read the poem "Going to Lemberg" by Adam Zagajewski.
-This Polish poet and essayist, who died in 2021, was a personal friend of Rafael Jablonka, who put together this extraordinary evening of concerts with the support of composer and pianist Thomas Larcher.
+The exhibition of Andy Warhol's "Ten Portraits of Jews of the Twentieth Century" provided the perfect backdrop for a special concert.
+The young cellist Valerie Fritz (right) played Johann Sebastian Bach, Steve Reich and Michael Gordon and author Friederike Gösweiner read the poem "Going to Lviv" by Adam Zagajewski.
+This Polish poet and essayist, who died in 2021, was a personal friend of Rafael Jablonka, who put together this extraordinary concert evening with the support of composer and pianist Thomas Larcher.

 (more…)